 Inspired by the recipe for this dish from Uri Tourismus AG, as well as a recipe shared by SRF from Maja Gisler.

 – about 4 cups vegetable broth

 – 2 large potatoes, diced and boiled (about 2 cups)

 – 1/2 cup Sbrinz or Parmesan cheese, grated

 – about 1-2 cups of fresh mushrooms, roughly chopped

 – salt and pepper, to taste

 – fresh chervil (optional), to garnish

-How do you make Ryys und Boor?
+How do you make this Swiss risotto dish, known as Ryys und Boor?
 What are your favorite Urner specialties?
 Please leave a comment below or send me an email.
 Many thanks!